ntropy-unc/CTF-Club-Constitution/constitution.md

 **Section 5.** Once a request for removal has been initiated, if the violations reported violate official UNC Chapel Hill policies, then the policies shall be reported to student administration.
 If the violations reported violate CTF Club policies, a meeting time shall be established either at the next available general meeting or at another time agreed upon between the initiator and the target of removal.
 At this meeting, those who attend may vote on determining if the target of removal had violated CTF Club policies as explained, and whether removal of the Officer or member shall occur.

 ## Article V - ADVISOR
-The CTF Club must have a designated faculty advisor in order to maintain official university recognition.
+The CTF Club must have and currently possesses a designated faculty advisor in order to maintain official university recognition.

 The advisor need not attend meetings on a regular basis, however must be in available contact with CTF Club Officers.

 The advisor does not have the right to vote in club elections, as per enforced by UNC-Chapel Hill and the Carolina Student Union.

 The CTF Club advisor must demonstrate an invested interest in either digital security or digital security education and be available for contact from CTF Club Officers.

+If a new advsior is needed, requests within the Computer Science Department shall be made towards faculty with interest in computer security, and elsewhere if needed.
+Once an agreeable advisor is found, an expressed agreement is necessary for them to fulfill the role.

 ## Article VII - MEETINGS
 **Section 1.** General meeting times are based upon the agreements of CTF Club Officers, derived from the basis of member availability and scheduling practicality.
 General meetings should occur on a weekly basis, barring close proximity to exam times and low availability of members.